pUrGe12/TerminAI/BreakoutGPT/README.md

 3. The user's prompt.

 Now, here lies the logic which sends it to the relevant parts of the GPT layer.

+> [!IMPORTANT]
+> If it is a system level change, then the models need to know that there are other models also working on the same prompt, and they must wait their turn.